valera-rozuvan/talks/README.md

 ## License

-This project `eb-frameworks-overview` is licensed under the GNU GENERAL PUBLIC LICENSE Version 2, June 1991.
+This project `web-frameworks-overview` is licensed under the GNU GENERAL PUBLIC LICENSE Version 2, June 1991.

 See [LICENSE](LICENSE) file for more information.